cloudmesh-community/sp19-516-130/notebook.md

 2/9/2019 - Cloned the Cloudmesh in to github folder \
 2/9/2019 - Deployed "jeevan" command but it has some problem \
-2/9/2019 - Included the Helloworld.py program which greets the user(name entered)
+2/9/2019 - Included the Helloworld.py program which greets the user(name entered) \
+2/12/2019 - Ran the cpu.py file(No problem in that) but I have difficulty in MakeFile